scred47/pleezer/CONTRIBUTING.md

 ### Reporting Bugs

 1. **Check for Existing Issues**: Before reporting a bug, search the issue tracker to avoid duplicates.
 2. **Create a GitHub Issue**: If the bug is new, create a [GitHub issue](https://github.com/roderickvd/pleezer/issues) and label it as "bug".
-Include as much detail as possible—steps to reproduce, logs, and screenshots are particularly helpful.
+Include as much detail as possible—steps to reproduce and logs are required.

 ### Feature Requests